rayllandersotero/devradar/README.md

 # DevRadar
-A place where people can find developers arround.
+A place where people can find developers around.

 ## Languages and Technologies
 - NodeJs for back-end;